 Routinely processed FFPE tissues are suitable for use with this primary antibody when used with VENTANA detection kits and BenchMark IHC/ISH instruments.
-The following steps are recommended for processing of specimens.
-12
+The following steps are recommended for processing specimens:16

-Place specimen in 10% neutral buffered formalin.
+- Place specimen in 10% neutral buffered formalin.
 The amount used is 15 to 20 times the volume of tissue.
-No fixative will penetrate more than 2 to 3 mm of solid tissue or 5 mm of porous tissue in a 24 hour period.
+No fixative will penetrate more than 2 to 3 mm of solid tissue or 5 mm of porous tissue in a 24-hour period.
 A 3 mm or smaller section of tissue should be fixed no less than 4 hours and no more than 8 hours.
-Fixation can be performed at room temperature (15-25°C).

-After fixation specimen is placed in a tissue processing instrument for overnight preparation.
-Briefly, this processing consists of dehydration of specimen with alcohols followed by clearing reagents to remove alcohols and finally infiltration with paraffin.

-Samples are embedded with paraffin in tissue cassettes and approximately 4 μ m thick sections are cut, centered and picked up on glass slides.
+Fixation can be performed at room temperature (15-25°C). - After fixation, the specimen is placed in a tissue processing instrument for overnight preparation.
+Briefly, this processing consists of dehydration of the specimen with alcohols followed by clearing reagents to remove alcohols and finally infiltration with paraffin. - 3.
+Samples are embedded with paraffin in tissue cassettes and approximately 4 μm thick sections are cut, centered and picked up on glass slides.
 The slides should be Superfrost Plus or equivalent.
 Tissue should be air dried by placing the slides at ambient temperature overnight or placed in a 60°C oven for 30 minutes.

 Slides should be stained immediately, as antigenicity of cut tissue sections may diminish over time.
-Ask your Roche representative for a copy of "Recommended Slide Storage and Handling" for more information.

-It is recommended that positive and negative controls be run simultaneously with unknown specimens.
+It is recommended that positive and negative tissue controls be run simultaneously with unknown specimens.